kiboschool/course-c4s-writing/src/communicating-for-success/overview-of-grammar-bootcamps.md

 ## Purpose of Grammar Bootcamps

+Grammar is important for a number of reasons.
+Proper grammar allows you to communicate your ideas clearly and effectively.
+It also helps to ensure that your sentences are easy to understand and free from ambiguity.
+In addition, good grammar is important for making a good impression on others.
+In academic and professional settings, poor grammar can make you appear careless or unprofessional.
+Furthermore, grammar is important for understanding written materials.
+When reading, we rely on the correct use of grammar to help us make sense of the words on the page.
+If the grammar is incorrect, it can be difficult to understand the intended meaning of the text.

+Overall, good grammar is essential for clear and effective communication.
+It is also important for understanding written materials and making a good impression on others.
+Therefore, you will work on improving your grammar throughout the duration of this course.

 During the first 6 weeks of C4S, you will come across a grammar bootcamp at the start of each of the weekly lessons.
 The purpose of these bootcamps is to give you practice in understanding and correctly applying grammar rules, so that you can improve the quality of your writing.
 It is improtant to note that while, there are a lot of rules that you can learn to improve the grammatical correctness of your writing, this course is not a grammar course, so we will not dive deeply into grammar rules.
 Instead, we will focus on the most common errors that distract readers and reduce the clarity of messages.
 These common errors are:

 1. **Misused homonym or homophone**: Using a word that sounds similar to the intended word but is spelt differently or has a different meaning.